peyton/MOOMaskedIconView/README.md

 ----------

-MOOMaskedIconView is a UIView subclass that uses black-and-white masks to draw icons of different styles at various sizes and resolutions.
-It uses the same technique as UITabBar to generate disparate effects from a single icon file.
+MOOMaskedIconView is a UIView subclass that uses black-and-white masks to draw icons of different styles at any size or resolution.
+It's like Photoshop layer styles, using the same technique as UITabBar to generate various effects from a single icon mask.

 ![Tab bar icons](https://s3.amazonaws.com/peyton.github.com/MOOMaskedIconView/Tab-bar.png)